 5. Additional options

-The Unleash feature flag management platform provides additional functionalities that allow you to configure feature toggles further, add optional payloads, select variants for A/B testing, or define users more specifically with constraints, segmentation, and user stickiness.
+The Unleash feature flag management platform provides additional functionalities that allow you to configure feature flags further, add optional payloads, select variants for A/B testing, or define users more specifically with constraints, segmentation, and user stickiness.

 Experiment with Unleash feature management to better understand end-user expectations and needs

 Test new features on any sub-segment of users